 - has a spouse currently detained for at least a year for a criminal conviction;

-- has a spouse with physically or mentally incapacity of helping out (a public medical practitioner should certify the medical condition of the spouse);
+- has a spouse with physical or mental incapacity of helping out (a public medical practitioner should certify the medical condition of the spouse);

 - got a legal separation from spouse for at least one year;

-- got annulled and keeps the custody of the children;
+- got annulled and kept the custody of the children;

 - is unmarried and abandoned but has the children’s custody;

-- any family member who had taken the full responsibility of rearing the children; and
+- any family member who had taken full responsibility for rearing the children; and

-The children do not have to be yours as long as you are taking the responsibility of parenthood.
+These are the common circumstances of being a solo parent.
+The children do not have to be yours as long as you are taking responsibility for parenthood.

 In addition, only single parents with children not more than eighteen (18) years old can apply.

-Though you fit a description above, but your kids are already over 18 years old and independent, you are no longer eligible.
-This stands even if your children are still living with you at home but they are no longer minors.
+Though you fit the description above, your kids are already over 18 years old and independent, and you are no longer eligible.
+This stands even if your children are still living with you at home, but they are no longer minors.

-On the other hand, you can still remain eligible if your child is older than 18 years but with a mental or physical disability.
+On the other hand, you can still remain eligible if your child is older than 18 but has a mental or physical disability.